 Thirdly, I have a word for Mrs. Church this morning as well.
 The Church of England was in tyrannical power.
-Just read, for instance the history of that murderous woman Queen Elizabeth; see a man torn from his home and his family by that nice lady, see him put into Newgate, see his limbs drawn back, his arms and legs and shoulders drawn together behind him till the blood spurted out of every part of his body, and so he died.
+Just read, for instance, the history of that murderous woman Queen Elizabeth; see a man torn from his home and his family by that nice lady, see him put into Newgate. see his limbs drawn back, his arms and legs and shoulders drawn together behind him till the blood spurted out of every part of his body, and so he died.
 Who did that? the Church of England, sir; she was a beast that was.
-But by the heroism of truth, the heroism of the dear old Puritans, though some of them were hardly clear in head, they were right in heart, they used the panoply of heaven, and in defiance of all the power that old beast once wielded, they belabored her with the sword till they levelled her with the ground; and so, the beast was, and now is not, and yet is, yet is.
+But by the heroism of truth, the heroism of the dear old Puritans-though some of them were hardly clear in head they were right in heart;-they used the panoply of heaven, and in defiance of all the power that old beast once wielded, they belaboured her with the sword till they levelled her with the ground; and so the beast was, and now is not, and yet is-yet is.
 Ah no, she is very much altered.
 Is she, sir?
 What does Puseyism mean, then?
 What do your lighted candles mean, then?
 What do your crucifixes mean, then?
 What do your Church of England convents mean, then, if she is altered?
-Hence, she is not, yet is.
-Ah! if you know the Lord, you will not worship her.
+Hence she is not, yet is.
+Ah! if thou knowest the Lord, thou wilt not worship her.
 Well, but say you, some good men are in her communion.
-I know there are, in that Babylon, or else the Lord would not say, "Come out of her, my people, that you be not partakers of her sins, and that you receive not of her plagues?"
-No; the Church of England prayer-book has some good things in it, but it is of no more authority than a letter that I might write to a friend.
-The priests and ministers and bishops of the Church of England are made priests and ministers and bishops by the secular power, and not by the Holy Spirit of the eternal God; and all that bow to the system worship the beast that was in tyrannical power, is not now, yet is in spirit.
+I know there are, in that Bahylon, or else the Lord would not say, "Come out of her, my people, that ye be not partakers of her sins, and that ye receive not of her plagues."
+No; the Church of England prayer book has some good things in it, but it is of no more authority than a letter that I might write to a friend.
+The priests and ministers and bishops of the Church of England are made priests and ministers and bishops by the secular power, and not by the Holy Spirit of the eternal God; and all that bow to the system worship the beast that was in tyrannical power, is not now yet is in spirit.
 Say you, "You seem rather saucy this morning."
 This is nothing to what you will have presently, and next Sunday morning.
-I tell you.

-Fourthly, there is the Dissenting beast.
-What have we lately?
-We have hypers uniting with low doctrine, and with no doctrine!
-What for?
-Why to put down liberty of conscience; that is their aim, sir.
-I admit they are but cubs at present; I admit that they cannot make much noise nor do much at present; but they are coining together, bone to his bone; high doctrine, low doctrine, no doctrine, and any doctrine, all coming together; we shall have the leopard's body presently; we shall have the bear's feet, the lion s mouth; we shall have the devil exalted, the truth degraded, and the people of God despised.
+I high doctrine, low doctrine, no doctrine, and any doctrine, all coming together; we shall have the leopard's body presently; we shall have the bear's feet, the lion's mouth; we shall have the devil exalted, the truth degraded, and the people of God despised.
 Will I worship it?
-Let my breath stop first, before I bow to any sect, party, or system that would trample my conscience, and deprive me of the liberty of judging for myself.
+Let my breath stop first, before I bow to any sect, party, or system that would trammel my conscience, and deprive me of the liberty of judging for myself.
 Sir, I would no more trust a company of modern Dissenters than I would trust a company of ultramontane Roman Catholic priests.
-If they could tyrannize, they would; it is not for want of will but for want of power.
-My name is in the book of life; my ancestry is independent of them my inheritance and my hope are independent of them.
-I am a thorough Baptist Independent, that is what I am, and I want you to be the same.
-Now, then, that beast, consisting, made up of several little cubs just at present, which is, and by-and-bye will not, and yet will be, bow to none.
+If they could tyrannize they would; it is not for want of will but for want of power.
+My name is in the book of life; my ancestry is independent of them, my inheritance and my hope are independent of them.
+I am a thorough Baptist-Independent, that is what I am, and I want you to be the same.
+Now, then, that beast, consisting, made up of several little cubs just at present, which is, and by-and-bye will not, and yet will be-bow just at present, which is, and by-and-bye will not, and yet will be-bow to none.